 I only found Tracy a few months ago, but she is now my guru for research-based, natural parenting wisdom.
 Her articles are so well written, and she lists her sources at the bottom of each one.
-I’ve learned so much from reading her stuff, and you will too if you’re into co-sleeping and extended breastfeeding and baby-wearing.
+I’ve learned so much from reading her stuff, and you will too if you’re into co-sleeping, extended breastfeeding, baby-wearing, and anything natural parenting related.

 I adore this bog.
 Meagan has created a swoony, visual feast of a website along with truly stellar content.
 She is an nurse-turned-herbalist, and this is the exact combo that makes her the person to turn to when your little one has an earache in the middle of the night, or feels feverish, or your dealing with a heartbreak that could only be soothed by a cup of grief tea.
 And that’s just a few of the many things she has remedies for on her site.
 You can also learn how to stock an herbal medicine cabinet, wildcraft your own herbs, brew fermented drinks, and learn about old folkways of medicine-making.